 As if having such a complex female around the house wasn’t enough, Lifetime paired this woman up with The Good Wife, who really must be one to put with The Cheating Husband’s shenanigans, because then he goes and gets The Good Mistress!

 The Good Mistress is not the same person as The Kept Woman, who may have been The Wrong Woman.
-The Good Mistress is also The Invaluable Accountant who keeps his books straight.
+The Good Mistress, in reality, is The Invaluable Accountant, who keeps his books straight.
 This woman proves you can be immoral and smart, all at the same time.